 - Among Ontarians aged 25 to 34, 1 of every 8 deaths is related to opioid use.14

-- Nearly 4,000 Canadians die by suicide each year – an average of more than 10 suicides a day.15 It affects people of all ages and backgrounds.
+- Nearly 4,000 Canadians die by suicide each year – an average of almost 11 suicides a day.15 It affects people of all ages and backgrounds.

-- About 230,000 Ontarians, or 2.2% of the population, report having seriously contemplated suicide in the past year.16
+- About 230,000 Ontarians over 18, or 2.2% of the adult population, report having seriously contemplated suicide in the past year.16

 - More than 75% of suicides involve men, but women attempt suicide 3 to 4 times more often.15, 17

-- Suicide accounts for 13% of deaths among youth aged 10 to 14 and 25% of deaths among youth aged 15 to 19.
-After accidents, it is the second leading cause of death for people aged 15 to 34.15
+- After accidents, it is the second leading cause of death for people aged 15 to 34.15

 - More than half of suicides involve people aged 45 or older.15